trandanhhoang/database-go/README_lab_2.md

   - I fix the project_op.go.
 I passed test 3 now, but i need to confirm the test at project_op_test and test 1,2 don't fail again.

 - Great, everything pass.
+- The fourth test, I fail because TupleDesc with TableQualifier is not "t"
+  - I will end this lab from here.
+I don't want to deal with this anymore.
+I want to learn about transaction, lock, ....
+So I will move to lab 3.
+If lab 3 still stuck by this error, I will resolve it then.